 - Metric tracking is a useful feature

-- The handles might prevent this vibration plate from being portable
+- The handles might prevent it from being portable

 - Unknown vibration type so might not be suited for all goals